roothide/Developer/entitlements.md

 # base entitlements

-all binaries of jailbreaks are sandboxed(containerized) by default, and usually you don't want this, so you need to add the following entitlements:
+all binaries of jailbreak are sandboxed(containerized) by default, and usually you don't want this, so you need to add the following entitlements:

 ```